llm-bible/llm-bible.github.io/_publications/zhu2019text.markdown

 citations: 25
 bibkey: zhu2019text
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/1901.00158'}]
-tags: [Transformer, Language Modeling, RAG, Attention Mechanism]
+tags: [Transformer, Language Modeling, RAG]
 ---
 Recent years have seen remarkable progress of text generation in different contexts, such as the most common setting of generating text from scratch, and